Table of Contents

 It is never acceptable to present someone else's work as if it were your own.
 It violates the basic principle of academic honesty.
 All work you hand in is to be yours and yours alone, unless there is specific instruction to the contrary.

 While you are working on a homework assignment, you may collaborate with other students by talking about the problem or your solution in a natural language (e.g., English), but you may not use any formal language, and especially not program code: high-level discussion is good, but each student must do an individual write-up in C++.
 In other words, you should not be looking at other people's code (assignment solutions), and you should not show your programs to anyone else.
-This applies to family members, roommates, anyone, and to solutions from previous terms as well.
+This applies to family members, roommates, anyone, and to student code from previous terms as well.
 Only you and the course staff are allowed to see your code.

 You are encouraged to use the online forum to discuss course-related work, but the same rules apply: discussions should be in English and should not include code that is part of a homework solution.

-Discussion with others should be documented.
+Any iscussion with others should be documented.
 An example might be including the following in a README file or in file comments: “Thanks to Sam Hugg for showing me how to initialize the linked list.”
 This includes TAs from whom you receive help.
 Academic honesty requires it.
 If you are not sure what constitutes collaboration or significant help, err on the side of caution.
 Giving others credit is good, and they will appreciate it, too.

 While computers enable easy collaboration and copying both from other students and materials from the internet, it is possible to use these same computers to detect plagiarism and collaboration.
 The course staff reserves the right to use any available computational tools, or to write new tools, to search for infractions.
+Remember: We have every project that has ever been submitted for this course available to us.

 If any student does not understand these terms or any material outlined in The Academic Code of Conduct it is his/her responsibility to talk to the instructors or teaching assistants.